MarcoJanse/kb/GitHub/kb-github-jekyll-blog-hosted-on-github-pages.md

   - `jekyll new --skip-bundle`
 - Open and edit the `Gemfile`
   - Comment the `gem "jekyll"` line
   - Uncomment the `gem github-pages` line and change it to include the latest gem version of GitHub pages, which can be found on this page: [Dependency versions | GitHub Pages](https://pages.github.com/versions/).
-At the time of writing, this was `228`
+At the time of writing, this was `228`.
+Make sure you update in your gemfile when the dependency version changes.
 - Run `bundle update` to install your dependencies.
 This will create `Gemfile.lock`
 - Add the webrick dependency manually, as this is no longer installed by default with Ruby 3.x
   - `bundle add webrick`